 Neuroprotective effects of antioxidative flavonoids, quercetin, (+)-dihydroquercetin and quercetin 3-methyl ether, isolated from Opuntia ficus-indica var. saboten.
 This is essentially a test tube study of rat brain cells.
 Extracts of the Nopal cactus reduced free radical damage to isolated rat brain cells.

-So what can we say about these studies?
-Well, I come to the following conclusions:
+I come to the following conclusions: